-Desert Amplifier Repair began in 2006 as a hobby bench with the intent of servicing my personal musical equipment and amplifiers that were collected through years of playing, as well as from owning a recording studio in Washington state.
-It was during this time I honed my repair skills, reading as much theory as possible, and applying the science first hand on my vast collection of (at the time) broken musical equipment.
+Desert Amplifier Repair began in 2006 as a hobby bench with the intent of servicing my personal musical equipment and amplifiers that were collected through years of playing, as well as owning a recording studio in Washington.
+It was during this time that I honed my repair skills by reading up on as much theory as possible and applying that science firsthand to my vast collection of (at the time) broken musical equipment.

 With the shop rebuilt and the equipment tested and calibrated, Desert Amplifier Repair was born and ready to tackle almost anything.
-I truly take pride in fixing the root cause of the problem – I don’t believe in the band-aid fix that get’s you out the door and has you coming back in the shop next week.
-However, if for any reason something does go wrong after leaving the shop I honor all repairs and modifications with a 30-day warranty.
+I truly take pride in fixing the root cause of the problem – I don’t believe in the band-aid fix that gets you out the door and has you coming back in the shop the following week.
+However, if for any reason something does go wrong after leaving the shop, I honor all repairs and modifications with a 30-day warranty.

 Please take a moment to check out my Facebook page and the projects page here at desertamplifierrepair.com.
 There you’ll find continuously updated photos and video of things that come across the bench.
 You never know what piece of history or cool electronic you may see!
 And, as always, feel free to like, comment, and ask questions – you can contact me at any time.